3cniV/learningjs/README.md

 # learningjs
 Learning Js, prolly gonna be adding a few things here and there which may be helpful or not.
-# Testing Testing Testing

-# Adding something on variales for a start.
+# 1. Adding something on variables for a start.
 var fullname = "Vincent tobiloba";

 how to name variables